mcpython4-coding/core/README.md

 Flags
 -----------------------------------------------------------------------------------------------------

-**What if I have worked on textures or added/removed an texture pack or added/removed blocks?**
+**What if I have worked on textures or added/removed a texture pack or added/removed blocks?**

+(We are working on making it possible to not need this)

 Please run the project with: